 “Don’t Delete the Kisses” may come as a curious choice, but it represents what Audioxide is all about in a nutshell.
 We reviewed Wolf Alice’s debut record upon its release in 2015, and we collectively grew to admire and cherish the band from that moment.
 Conclusively, they released what would be one of our favourite rock albums of the decade in 2017, Visions of a Life, the record that plays host to “Don’t Delete the Kisses”.
 As far as I’m concerned, they are still the most exciting young band that the UK has to offer.
 I cannot wait to hear what’s next.

 The great songs of old almost feel mythical in their power.
 Top track lists are awash with odes to love and power and revolution (and heroin, whatever floats your boat).
 “Don’t Delete the Kisses” is not “The Times They Are a-Changin’”, but then we are not in the 1960s.
 Serving as the centrepiece of what I think is one of the 2010s’ finest albums, Visions of a Life, this is a track genuinely tuned into modern culture, as corny as it is heartfelt.

 Listening like a shoegaze diary entry, “Don’t Delete the Kisses” is very lovely, but it’s not a masterpiece.
 It’s better than that; it’s honest.
 I think a fair few artists are too proud to talk about love in the context of modern technology.
 Snapchat and house parties don’t exactly scream romance, but this is the world we live in.
-Even I, with my black, shrivelled heart, recognise the sweet idiot neurosis Ellie Roswell describes.
+Even I, with my black, shrivelled heart, recognise the sweet idiot neurosis Ellie Rowsell describes, and life would be a lot less rich without it.
 Here’s to love, however daft.